-The aforementioned policies are accessible on the Corporation's website at cenovus.com, as is Cenovus's Corporate Responsibility Report ("CR Report").
-The CR Report is published annually to detail the Corporation's management efforts and performance across the above noted areas within Cenovus's CR Policy, as well as other environment, social and governance topics that are important to its stakeholders.
+The aforementioned policies are accessible on the Corporation's website at cenovus.com, as is Cenovus's Environmental, Social & Governance Report ("ESG Report").
+The ESG Report is published annually to detail management's efforts and performance across environment, social and governance topics that are important to its stakeholders.